bazelbuild/rules_python/README.md

 NOTE: bzlmod support is still experimental; APIs subject to change.

-To use dependencies from PyPi, the `pip.parse()` extension is used to convert a requirements file into Bazel dependencies.
+To use dependencies from PyPI, the `pip.parse()` extension is used to convert a requirements file into Bazel dependencies.

 ```starlark